March 21st, 2018

-The Maryland inheritance tax is assessed against certain individuals who inherit property of any kind (except life insurance) from a Maryland decedent.
-The critical aspect to understand about the Maryland inheritance tax is that it is only imposed if the recipient of the inheritance is unrelated or distantly related to the Maryland decedent.
+The Maryland inheritance tax is assessed against certain individuals who inherit property of any kind (except life insurance) from a Maryland decedent or from a decedent who did not live in Maryland but who owned real estate in Maryland.
+The critical aspect to understand about the Maryland inheritance tax is that it is only imposed if the recipient of the inheritance is unrelated or distantly related to the decedent.
 The Maryland inheritance tax is therefore not applicable if the inheritance is payable to a spouse, child or other descendants or a sibling, but is applicable if the recipient is a niece or nephew or other more distant relative.

 If imposed, the Maryland inheritance tax rate is 10%.
 If Uncle John, a Maryland resident, leaves each of his three nephews $50,000, each nephew will receive $45,000 and the inheritance tax of $5,000 for each of the three bequests will be paid to the Register of Wills for the county where Uncle John lived.
 Uncle John has the option to include provisions in his Will or revocable trust agreement to shift the liability for the inheritance tax from his nephews (thus allowing each to receive $50,000) to his estate.

 Probably applicable to more situations than the Maryland inheritance tax is the Maryland estate tax.
 This tax is imposed on all Maryland decedents as well as non-Maryland decedents who own Maryland real estate whose “taxable estates” exceed an exempt amount.
-In 2017, the exempt amount is $3 million but is scheduled to increase to $4 million in 2018.
-In 2019, the Maryland exemption is scheduled to be the same as the exemption from federal estate taxes.1 The Maryland estate tax rates range from 0.8% to a maximum of 16%.
+In 2018, the exempt amount is $4 million but is scheduled to increase to $5 million in 2019.
+The Maryland estate tax rates range from 0.8% to a maximum of 16%.

 The Maryland “taxable estate” is the total market value of the decedent’s assets reduced by the balance of all mortgages secured by the decedent’s assets, debts and administration costs.
 The tax is not imposed on transfers to a surviving spouse or to certain trusts for the benefit of the surviving spouse or to charities.
 For non-Maryland residents, the estate tax is imposed only on the value of the decedent’s real estate located in Maryland.